mp-se/gravitymon/README.md

 * Efficient software, long lifespan (+45 days with 5min update frequencey)
 * Send data to multiple endpoints (http-post, http-get, influxdb v2, mqtt)
 * Instructions for service such as; Brewfather, Fermentrack, Ubidots, Home Assistant, Brewers Friend, Brewspy, Thingspeak, Blynk.
-* SSL support in standard HTTP and MQTT connections.
+* SSL support for all remote endpoints
 * ESP32 support with Bluetooth push
 * Customize data format to be pushed
 * Automatic temperature adjustment of gravity when enabled
 * Use the temperature sensor in gyro instead of DS18B20
 * Built in function to create gravity formulas, no need for additional software, just enter tilt/gravity.
 * Visual graph showing how gravity formula will be interpreted
-* OTA support
+* OTA support or firmware upload via web interface
-* Built in performance measurements (used to optimise code)
 * REST API for scripting

 No code has been reused from the iSpindle project.

-The documenation can be found here: https://mp-se.github.io/gravitymon/index.html